objarni/PoorProgrammersCCodeCoverage/README.md

-# Poor Programmers C Code Coverage
+# Poor Programmers C Code Coverage (or, if you prefer, PreProCessor Code Coverage)
 A hack using the preprocessor to get (non-branching) code coverage.

 # Idea